andrewsi-z/bento-onnxmlir-model-test/README.md

 Follow the install instructions.
 This will include installing prerequisites, including LLVM.
 Since ONNX-MLIR is a recent project as of this writing, we suggest pulling in the most recent stable version.

+Alternatively, docker images are available.
+See the links on the ONNX-MLIR project page.

 ## Compiling the model